Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I designed this is in Cricut Design Space and cut it out of iron-on vinyl.
 As you’ve probably guessed, this stocking is for my newest baby… our sweet puppy Luna!
 Make sure to set the cut to mirror setting and place iron-on shiny side down.

-I applied the HTV with my heat press, but you could just as easily iron it on.
+I applied the HTV with my heat press, but you could just as easily iron it on or use an EasyPress.
 If you need more step by step directions on how to use an iron to apply, watch this applying HTV video tutorial.

 I love how it turned out!
 Perfect to add to my buffalo plaid room.